tomasol/wasm-conductor-worker-prototype/README.md

 ## QuickJs bugs, limitations:
 * stderr that stores logs is not accessible as `console.error` is missing in QuickJS.
-* script is passed as a temporary file instead of stdin.
-This means a temporary folder needs to be created, and wasi runtime is allowed to access it.

 ## Python
 ### Create new workflow wasm-example